-For clubs that use the 'capitalisation and amortisation' method of accounting for player registrations in their annual financial statements, relevant income and relevant expenses must reflect this same accounting treatment.
+When the 'capitalisation and amortisation' method of accounting is used for player registrations in their annual financial statements, the same method must be applied to relevant income and relevant expenses.

-If a licensee that uses the 'income and expense method' of accounting for player registrations in its annual financial statements chooses to apply the 'capitalisation and amortisation method', it must make appropriate adjustments when calculating the break-even result by completing the player accounting adjustment schedule.
+If a licensee that uses the income and expense method of accounting for player registrations in its annual financial statements chooses to apply the capitalisation and amortisation method, it must make appropriate adjustments for the calculation of the break-even result by completing the player accounting adjustment schedule.
 See Appendix IV (L) of this document for further details.
-The selected treatment must be applied on a consistent basis from one reporting period to the next.
+The method chosen must be applied consistently from one reporting period to the next.

-If a licensee that uses the 'capitalisation and amortisation method' does not apply the minimum accounting requirements as described in Annex VII C, then it must make appropriate adjustments when calculating the breakeven result by completing the player accounting adjustment schedule.
+If a licensee that uses the 'capitalisation and amortisation method' does not apply the minimum accounting requirements as described in Annex VII C, it must make appropriate adjustments when calculating the breakeven result by completing the player accounting adjustment schedule.